-See a swelling on your horse’s leg and your first reaction might be to panic - will it take ages to mend, cost me a fortune and potentially affect his future?
+If you see a swelling on your horse’s leg, your first reaction might be to panic questioning; will it take ages to mend, cost me a fortune and potentially affect his future?
 But don’t panic.
 With good management, most leg problems can be prevented and early intervention from your vet will more often than not lead to successful treatment.

 What are they?

 This term has been colloquially used to describe a swelling over the back of the hock, just above the tendons that run down the canon bone.
 Traditionally the swelling was thought to be due to inflammation of the long plantar ligament located in this position.
 However, the advances in ultrasonographic imaging have now identified a number of additional soft tissue structures, which can produce this type of swelling.
 The term ‘curb’ now refers to a range of different inflammatory conditions in this region of the limb.
 As with splints, conformational defects can make horses more likely to develop problems.
 Those with sickle hock and ‘in at the hock’ conformation are most at risk.
 Direct trauma in the region at the back of the hock can result in curb formation as can a straininduced injury to any of the tendons or ligaments in that area.